HSF/hsf.github.io/_meetings/hsf-seminars.md

 ## Organisers

-The seminar organsiers are Benedikt Hegner, Michel Jouvin and Andra Valassi, or you can contact the [HSF Steering Group](mailto:hsf-steering@googlegroups.com) or any of our [activity area]({{ site.baseurl }}/what_are_activities.html) coordinators to suggest or volunteer any topics that you would like to see in
+The seminar organisers are Benedikt Hegner, Michel Jouvin and Andra Valassi, or you can contact the [HSF Steering Group](mailto:hsf-steering@googlegroups.com) or any of our [activity area]({{ site.baseurl }}/what_are_activities.html) coordinators to suggest or volunteer any topics that you would like to see in